Ch. 4: Interview Questions

 Giving a range will help in negotiations.
-They won’t consider you if you go too high, but go too low and you’re hurting yourself.
-Do the homework and meet somewhere in the middle.
-Ask, don’t demand.
-Remember, it is a negotiation.
+They won’t consider you if you go too high, but you’re hurting yourself if you go to low.
+Do the homework, and meet somewhere in the middle.
+Ask, don’t demand, and remember, it is a negotiation.

-If you research, compile a list of achievements and skills that fit any question, act candid, and stay relevant and concise, you will have better odds of landing the job and seem more confident.
-Be sure to follow up after your interview and thank them for their consideration.
-Don’t be afraid to ask for a timeline for them to let you know the next step.
+If you research, compile a list of achievements and skills that fit any question, act candid, and stay relevant and concise.
+You will have better odds of landing the job and seem more confident.
+Be sure to follow up after your interview, and thank them for their consideration.
+Don’t be afraid to ask for a timeline to let you know the next step.

 Questions to Ask Employers:

-While it is important to prepare for the questions you will receive from your interviewer, it is also imperative to ask intelligent, thoughtful questions to them.
+While it is important to prepare for the questions you will receive from your interviewer, it is also imperative to ask intelligent, thoughtful questions.